Frequently Asked Questions

 On all full-day float trips lunches and soft drinks are provided.
 If you are on a special diet, please inform us when you book your trip.

-At Great Divide Outfitters, we strongly promote catch and release.
-If you want to catch some fish to eat we can direct you to some mountain streams where you can catch a mess of small brook trout.
+At Great Divide Outfitters, we strongly promote catch and release, after all, our motto is “Return the Resource”.
+If you want to catch some fish to eat, we can direct you to some mountain streams where you can catch a mess of small brook trout.